jittania/reference-sheets/debugging_and_pytest_cheat_sheet.md

     - Can run all tests (arrow at top, next to Test Explorer)
     - Can run just one test file (green arrow next to test file name)
     - Can run a single test within a file (expand that test file, then green arrow next to text)
-6. Now you should also be able to run and the debug the tests in the VS Code Debugger by selecting the "Debug Test" link above the test name (in the test.py file)

 ## Reading Pytest results